-In this paper we want to investigate how this type of analysis of the momentum spectra could be applied to the production of top quark jets.
-This would extend the dead cone study to the much higher mass of the top quark $m_t= 172.52\pm0.33$~GeV~\cite{ParticleDataGroup:2024cfk,ATLAS:2012aj,CMS:2023tmass,ATLAS2025} as a test of the underlying QCD theory but also of our understanding of the hadronization effects in the presence of a large forward empty cone.
-A new feature in top production is the finite lifetime corresponding to the width $\Gamma_t=1.42^{+0.19}_{-0.15}$~GeV~\cite{ParticleDataGroup:2024cfk}.
-There are two aspects to be taken into account: first, in the decays $t\to bW$ with $W \to \ell \nu$, which we consider for simplicity, there appears the coloured quark $b$ from the decay in the final state which radiates itself and this radiation is superimposed over the top-quark Bremsstrahlung.
-Secondly, the finite lifetime will lead to a suppression of soft particles in the jet with energies of order $\Gamma_t$~\cite{Jikia:1991yd,Orr:1992uv}.
+In this paper, we want to investigate how the analysis of the momentum spectra could be applied to the production of top-quark jets.
+This would extend the dead cone study to the much higher mass of the top-quark $m_t= 172.52\pm0.33$~GeV~\cite{ParticleDataGroup:2024cfk,ATLAS:2012aj,CMS:2023tmass,ATLAS2025} as a test of the underlying QCD theory but also of our understanding of the hadronization effects in the presence of a large forward empty cone.
+A new feature in top-quark production is the finite lifetime corresponding to the width $\Gamma_t=1.42^{+0.19}_{-0.15}$~GeV~\cite{ParticleDataGroup:2024cfk}.
+There are two aspects to be taken into account: first, in the decays $t\to bW$ with $W \to \ell \nu$, which we consider for simplicity, the coloured quark $b$ appears from the decay in the final state which radiates itself and this radiation is superimposed over the top-quark Bremsstrahlung.
+Secondly, the finite lifetime will lead to a suppression of soft particles in the jet with energies of the order $\Gamma_t$~\cite{Jikia:1991yd,Orr:1992uv}.

 It is therefore our primary aim to investigate the possibilities of how to separate the top-quark gluon radiation from the ``background" of radiation from secondary decays.
-Two methods have been considered: one selects decay configurations of $(t\to tb)$ with laterally emitted b-quarks, so that forward radiation $(t\to tg)$ can be separated.
-Secondly, from the measurement of the mass $M(b\ell \nu)$ one can decide whether the emitted gluon comes from primary radiation with final top mass at $M(b\ell \nu) \sim m_t$ or from the radiation from the b-quark in the top quark decay with $M(b\ell \nu) < m_t$.
-Such feasibility studies based on an angular analysis of subjet production have been performed by Maltoni et al.~\cite{MaltoniSelvaggiThaler:2016DeadCone} with the result based on MCEG that a dead cone may be made visible in the high energy top-quark jet with the application of the two methods.
+Two methods have already been considered: one selects decay configurations of $(t\to tb)$ with laterally emitted b-quarks, so forward radiation $(t\to b+X)$ can be separated.
+Secondly, from the measurement of the mass $M(b\ell \nu)$, one can decide whether the emitted gluon comes from primary radiation with final top-quark mass at $M(b\ell \nu) \sim m_t$ or from the radiation from the b-quark in top-quark decay with $M(b\ell \nu) < m_t$.
+Such feasibility studies based on an angular analysis of subjet production have been performed by Maltoni, Selvaggi and Thaler~\cite{MaltoniSelvaggiThaler:2016DeadCone} with the result based on MCEG that a dead cone may be made visible in the high energy top-quark jet with the application of the two methods.